-The Housatonic Museum of Art (HMA) was established in 1967 with the idea that visual art should be integrated into our daily environments as a vital component of an enriching academic experience.
+The Housatonic Museum of Art (HMA) was established in 1967 on the concept that visual art should be integrated into the daily environments as a vital component of an enriching academic experience.
 The Museum's collection includes a broad range of artworks and ethnographic objects with a special emphasis on contemporary art.
 The HMA is one of the largest art collections of any two-year college in the Northeast.